pagkly/Zed/Investopedia4/What Transposition Errors Tell Us.md

 If a company fails to catch and correct transposition errors, the incorrect value of assets may be perpetuated to outside agencies and individuals, such as corporate shareholders and the [[Internal Revenue Service]](https://www.investopedia.com/terms/i/irs.asp).
 This could cause a chain effect of inaccuracies.
 For example, a business may be saddled with an increased [[tax liability]](https://www.investopedia.com/terms/t/taxliability.asp) if the transposition error is large enough to slingshot that company into a higher tax bracket.
 Of course, this largely depends on the degree of error in question.
 If a bookkeeper mistakenly writes $24.74 instead of $24.47, the resulting $0.27 discrepancy would hardly be consequential.
 On the other hand, if $1,823,000 were accidentally recorded as $1,283,000, the resulting $540,000 error is sure to have a profound financial ripple effect.

 Transposition errors made in the trading world are sometimes called "fat-finger trades."
-In one famous example, a Japanese trader accidentally ordered 1.9 billion shares in Toyota.
+In one famous example, a Japanese trader accidentally ordered 1.9 billion [[Shares|shares]] in Toyota.
 Luckily, that order never went through.

 ### Identifying Transposition Errors

 Interestingly, transposition errors may be revealed by a rather peculiar mathematical phenomenon.
-Pointedly: the difference between the incorrectly-recorded amount and the correct amount will always be evenly divisible by 9.
+Pointedly: the difference between the incorrectly-recorded amount and the correct amount [[Will|will]] always be evenly divisible by 9.
 For example, if a bookkeeper errantly writes 72 instead of 27, this would result in an error of 45, which may be evenly divided by 9, to give us 5.
 Likewise, if a bookkeeper mistakenly records 63 instead of 36, the difference between those two figures (27) may be evenly divided by 9 to give us 3.
 Bank tellers can use this rule to detect errors.

 Transposition errors also describe scenarios where bookkeepers enter spreadsheet data into the wrong cells.